 Ordering at Printed Easy should be fast and straightforward.
 We've pulled together some of the questions we're asked most so you can easily find what you need.

 If you can't find what you're looking for, please contact us and we'll be happy to help.

 Once you've completed the payment and artwork upload process, you'll get an email to confirm that your order has gone through successfully.

-Unfortunately we cannot accept orders over the phone.
+Unfortunately we aren't able to accept orders over the phone.

-If you are, however, having difficulties ordering online then please contact us on 01462 475 181 and we will be happy to talk you through the online ordering process.
+If you're having trouble ordering online, please contact us on 01462 475 181 and we'll be happy to assist.

-Once a job is completed it can be re-ordered through the My Account page.
-View the order you wish to print again and then click the "Reorder" button.
+Once a job is completed it can be re-ordered through My Account.
+Find the order you'd like to print again and click the "Reorder" button.

-Your invoice will be sent via email when your order is complete.
-Your invoice will also be available within the “Manage Orders” section of your account area.
+Your invoice will be sent via email once your order is complete.
+You can also find copies of invoices in the Invoices section of My Account.

-CMYK is short for Cyan, Magenta, Yellow and Key (black) and is often referred to as process or four colour printing.
-To reproduce full-colour images typical printing presses use four colours of ink.
-These colours are placed on the paper in layers of dots that combine to create the illusion of many colours.
+CMYK is short for Cyan, Magenta, Yellow and Key (black) and is often referred to as ‘process’ or ‘four colour’ printing.
+To reproduce full-colour images, typical printing presses use four ink colours.
+These colours are laid down in a series of clustered dots that combine to create the illusion of different colours.